mini-kep/parser-rosstat-kep/README.md

 dfm = pd.read_csv(url_m)
 ```

-or, with a bit of formatting:
+or, with a bit of formatting as:

 ```python
 import pandas as pd